grimimirg/masterchef/README.md

 MasterChef Consumer Availability Management
 ===========================================

-This project is designed to manage the availability of consumers for a weekly menu system.
-It allows for tracking which consumers are available during specific weeks and facilitates the assignment of menus based on their availability.
+This project is designed to manage the availability of consumers to receive a weekly menu.
+Track which consumers are available during specific weeks and facilitates the assignment of menus based on their availability.

 Table of Contents
 -----------------